jzombie/docker-mqtt-mosquitto-cloudflare-tunnel/README.md

   Create an `.env` file in the base directory of this repo, and add `CLOUDFLARE_TUNNEL_TOKEN=your_token`.
 See [.env.sample](.env.sample) for example.

-### Step 3: Configure the Tunnel
-1. Follow the instructions to run the Docker command on your local machine to establish the tunnel connection.
+  _Note: You do not need to run the provided Docker command on the screen.
+This repository replaces that step._

-### Step 4: Set Up Public Hostname
+### Step 3: Set Up Public Hostname
 1. After running the connector, navigate to the **"Tunnels"** section again and select the newly created tunnel.
 2. Click on **"Next"** to proceed to the hostname configuration.